ibm-cloud-docs/transit-gateway/faqs.md

 {:faq}
 {: #scalability}

-the IBM Cloud infrastructure manages all transit gateways.
+The IBM Cloud infrastructure manages all transit gateways.
 There are no scalability options available.

 ## How do you prevent Distributed Denial of Service (DDoS) attacks?
 What restrictions do you have in place?
 {:faq}